Hello story lovers!

-I hope you’re starting to read and enjoy my new story through the flash fiction group Wednesday Briefers.
+Welcome to the newest addition to my new story, presented through the flash fiction group Wednesday Briefers.

 Each week we get a prompt to write our chapter/story with a maximum of 1000 words.